adam-neto/NYC-Taxi-and-COVID-19/README.md

 python3 RQ1/tipping_figures.py
 ```

-This writes PNG figures to `RQ1/figures/`.
+After this workflow is run, the generated PNG figures are written to `RQ1/figures/`.

 ## RQ2 Workflow